 The female influence does not stop with Laura Catena.
 Lucia Vaieretti is the Alamos winemaker.
 She is a second-generation winemaker who worked a dozen years with the Catena family before taking on Alamos responsibilities.
 Lucia is a mother with four children; her husband also is a winemaker.
 The Alamos brand ambassador and sommelier is Tatiana Nessier.
 Nessier is fluent in English, Spanish, and Portuguese and studied to be a sommelier at the Escuela Argentina de Sommeliers.
 She represents Alamos at the winery and internationally.

 You will notice some name issues.
-The Catena wine distributed by Gallo in the U.S. is labeled Alamos (Spanish word for poplar/cottonwood tree); the winery label is Catena; the official name of the winery is Bodega Catena Zapata (bodega is Spanish for winery).
-They all come from the same winery.
+The Catena wine distributed by Gallo in the U.S. is labeled Alamos (Spanish word for poplar/cottonwood tree).
+The winery named in the smaller print on the label is Catena.
+The official name of the winery is Bodega Catena Zapata (bodega is Spanish for winery).
+It is all the same winery in Argentina.